-We estimate that our net proceeds from the sale of the common stock that we are offering will be approximately \$21.8 million, assuming an initial public offering price of \$13.00 per share, the midpoint of the initial public offering price range listed on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate our net proceeds will be approximately \$25.2 million.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$13.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$1,788,000, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of the common stock that we are offering will be approximately \$\) million, assuming an initial public offering price of \$\) per share, the midpoint of the initial public offering price range listed on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate our net proceeds will be approximately \$\) million.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$\) per share would increase (decrease) the net proceeds to us from this offering by approximately \$\), assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1.0 million in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$12 million, assuming the assumed initial public offering price stays the same.
+Each increase (decrease) of 1.0 million in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering will be approximately \$\) million, assuming the assumed initial public offering price stays the same.